rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 This is expected.
 In production mode, a failure of payment within Gojek App will be contained only within the app, and will allow customer to retry payment.
 So, failure is not notified to you or Midtrans.
 Transaction status will remain as pending, to allow retry attempt from the customer.
 If the customer fails to do successful payment within the expiry-time (default expiry is 15 minutes) the transaction status will change to `EXPIRE` and cannot be paid.

 #### Customer fails to be redirected to gojek:// deeplink on mobile app.
 What should I do?
-If you are using Android app WebView to open the deeplink URL, WebView needs to be configured to allow open deeplink to other app.
+Sometimes, customer may also encounter error message `net:ERR_UNKNOWN_URL_SCHEME`.

+This may happen if the customer don't have the Gojek app installed, please make sure the **latest Gojek app version is installed on the customer's device**.
+If this doesn't solve the issue, please continue below.

+The issue usually happen if the customer is transacting (with Gopay payment method) within your mobile app, which the app implementation is using WebView, and the WebView implementation by default may not allow opening deeplink URL to Gojek app (or other external app).

-Please make sure that WebView allows opening `gojek://` deeplink protocol.
+You will need to make sure that your app's WebView configuration allows opening `gojek://` deeplink protocol.
+Please follow suggestion below according to your app platform:

 ##### Android

-On Android, please refer to: https://stackoverflow.com/a/32714613.
-You need to modify your WebView `shouldOverrideUrlLoading` functions as follows:
+If your app is native Android app, based on [this community resource](https://stackoverflow.com/a/32714613), You need to modify your WebView `shouldOverrideUrlLoading` functions as follows:
 ```java
  @Override
  public boolean shouldOverrideUrlLoading(WebView view, String url) {